Cancer - brain

-More than 17,000 people in the United States are diagnosed each year with a brain tumor.
+More than 17,000 people in the United States receive a brain tumor diagnosis.
 Some tumors are benign (noncancerous).
 Noncancerous tumors can usually be removed and are not likely to recur.
 Other tumors are malignant (cancerous).
 These tumors interfere with vital functions and are life threatening.
 Cancerous brain tumors usually grow rapidly, crowding and invading tissue.

 Primary brain tumors (gliomas) start in the brain and affect the central nervous system (CNS).
 They can be noncancerous or cancerous.
 Secondary brain tumors, which are 10 times more common, are cancers that originated elsewhere in the body and have metastasized (spread) to the brain.
 Secondary tumors are about 3 times more common than primary tumors of the brain.

 A brain tumor often produces the following signs and symptoms:

 - Loss of appetite